Open-Source-Model-Railway-Electronics/docs/make_your_own_custom_LED_strip/makeYourOwnCustomLedStrip-EN.md

 ------------------------------------------------------------------------

-Maybe a bit of an anti‑climax, but I won’t explain this step here.
-I’ve already done that elsewhere.
-So I’ll refer you to [this page](https://train-science.com/printplaten-bestellen-bij-jlcpcb/) for ordering.
+I’ll refer you to [this page](https://github.com/Open-Source-Model-Railway-Electronics/docs/blob/master/Ordering_bare_PCB/Ordering_bare_PCB.md) for ordering.
 Don’t worry, it’s a very simple process.
 For LED strips in trains I recommend either the blue or black solder mask.
 Bright colors can catch reflections.

-\